-This CLE webinar will provide guidance to IP counsel on functional claiming in electrical and mechanical arts patents and in USPTO prosecution.
+This CLE webinar will guide IP counsel on functional claiming in electrical and mechanical arts patents and USPTO prosecution.
 The panel will examine recent court treatment and how to navigate the issue of functionality given the uncertainties in the context of prosecution and litigation.

 - Review of the recent decisions and how the courts have applied them

 - Benefits and risks involved with using functional claims

 - Best practices for leveraging Section 112(f) and functional claims for maximum patent protection